jidongxiao/CSCI1200-DataStructures/hws/04_ride_sharing/README.md

 ## Specification

-The New York Ride application should support 2 different roles: drivers, users (also known as riders).
-Users can perform two tasks:
+The New York Ride application should support 2 different roles: drivers, riders (also known as riders).
+Riders can perform two tasks:

 - Request a ride
 - Cancel a ride request